Optimizing images for SEO is a simple but important step to giving your website a competitive edge in the search engines.

 In fact, 51% of B2B marketers prioritize creating visual assets as part of their content marketing strategy.Optimizing images for SEO is a simple but important step to giving your website a competitive edge in the search engines.Click To Tweet

 The point is, the internet is becoming increasingly visual.
-And you cannot take the risk of not using images in your content.
+And you cannot take the risk of not images in your content.
 However, merely using images doesn’t make the cut.
-You need to optimize them.
+You need to optimize images for seo.

 What is Image SEO?